mircealungu/mircea/thoughtstream.md

+**May 23**

+beating addiction with addiction: went with the colleagues for ice cream but got coffee instead :)

 **May 22**

 Now Sam Altman is not cool.
 Yesterday he was the savior.
 Today Musk is not cool.
 Yesterday he was the savior.
 Elisabeth Holmes.
 Sam Bankman-Fried.
 At some point the whole media ecosystem sings to one of these praises.
 At the next point we realize: they're not supermen, superwomen, or the prophets.
 In fact, they're as flawed as everybody.
 Sometimes more.